Apollo the Python-Slayer

-There are several 100 – 200 AD Roman marble copies of the original Greek sculpture.
-The statues depict a young male about to catch a lizard climbing up a tree.
-Marble copies the Apollo Sauroktonos can be found in the collections of the Louvre Museum, the Vatican Museums and the National Museums Liverpool.
+Marble copies of the Apollo Sauroktonos can be found in the collections of the Louvre Museum, the Vatican Museums, and the National Museums Liverpool.

-Apollo Sauroktonos in marble, a Roman copy from the 1st–2nd centuries AD after a Greek original from the 4th century BC.
-At the Louvre Museum
+Apollo Sauroktonos in marble, a Roman copy from the 1st–2nd centuries AD after a Greek original from the 4th century BC from the Louvre Museum

 The Greek bronze statue features Greek techniques in the way the sculpture was cast, the copper inlays of the lips and nipples and the stone insert for the undamaged right eye are consistent with a date in the 400 BC.